SOSETH/k3s/README.md

 # Role: k3s

-Configure k3s on a single node in rootless mode.
+Configure k3s on a single node in rootless mode or as a cluster in root mode.

 ## Configuration
 | Variable                | Default vaule   | Description                                                           |